bacpack-system/bacpack-system.github.io/docs/use_cases.md

 ### Add Package

 After adding a Package Config to Package Context, the Package can be built by Packager and hosted in a Package Repository.
-The Package can then be easily added to projects by including it in CMakeLists.
+The Package can then be easily added to Projects by including it in CMakeLists.

 ```mermaid